github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/streaming-the-audit-log-for-your-enterprise.md

 {% note %}

 **Note**: {% data variables.product.prodname_dotcom %} validates the HEC endpoint via `<Domain>:port/services/collector`.
-If self-hosting the HEC endpoint (e.g. with [Splunk HEC Receiver
-](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/splunkhecreceiver) via OpenTelemetry), ensure this is reachable.
+If self-hosting the HEC endpoint (such as with [Splunk HEC Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/splunkhecreceiver) via OpenTelemetry), ensure the endpoint is reachable at this destination.

 {% endnote %}